-GOLDINGTON CADEMY YEAR EIGHT CURRICULUM SUMMARY - SUMMER TERM 2024 ENGLISH During the course of this term, students will explore contemporary drama through the study of Willy Russell's 'Blood Brothers'.
+GOLDINGTON CADEMY YEAR EIGHT CURRICULUM SUMMARY - SUMMER TERM 2025 ENGLISH During the course of this term, students will explore contemporary drama through the study of Willy Russell's 'Blood Brothers'.
 Lessons will focus on character analysis, the themes of nature vs nurture, class and growing up.
 Students will be encouraged to look at the playwright's techniques as well as his authorial intentions whilst referring to contextual issues.
 They will have a chance to write their own scripts as well as writing a literature essay.
 In the second half of the term, students will explore non-fiction writing focusing on the theme of Global Education.
 Students will also develop public speaking skills during this half-term through the form of a presentation.
-MATHEMATICS Students will complete the following units of work: • Angles in parallel lines and polygons • Area of trapezia and circles • The data handling cycle • Measures of location Greater detail about the content of the unit, keywords and individual objectives can be found on the maths curriculum page of the school website in the Knowledge Organisers section.
-SCIENCE Students will study 4 different science topics: ART Students will study the 'Figure' project this term.
+MATHEMATICS Students will complete the following units of work: • Angles in parallel lines and polygons • Area and perimeter of 2D shapes • The data handling cycle • Measures of location Greater detail about the content of the unit, keywords and individual objectives can be found on the maths curriculum page of the school website in the Knowledge Organisers section.
+SCIENCE Students will study 4 different science topics: • Energy transfers (physics) • Plants and their reproduction (biology) • Rocks (chemistry) • Earth and space (physics) More details about the topics can be found on the science curriculum page of the school website in the Knowledge Organisers section.
+ART Students will study the 'Figure' project this term.
 They will be learning how to measure proportions of the body using the eight-head rule.
 They will complete a range of observational studies before researching the work of Giacometti.
 Students will then produce Giacometti inspired mod-roc sculptures.
 COMPUTING Students will be learning to code in python, an 'introduction to programming' and 'how object orientated languages work'.
 Students will begin to create their own programs and develop their skills in logic, data manipulation and error handling.
 This term will build upon the introduction to python programming which they had last year.
 Students will take the core coding skills they learn and build upon them.
 The focus will be on 'validation and verification of data', 'error handling', 'parsing' and 'creating loops', 'counts' and 'iteration'.
 By the end of this year, students should be able to design, implement, test and evaluate an entire python project.
 COOKING & NUTRITION Students will expand their cooking skills using a variety of methods, utensils and equipment.
 They will demonstrate their understanding of a healthy meal, by writing a recipe and preparing a seasonal dish.
 DESIGN & TECHNOLOGY Students will extend their existing knowledge to develop their independent skills when designing and manufacturing products.
 Greater emphasis will be on keywords, material characteristics and using a range of materials such as timbers, polymers and plaster.
 Traditional hand tool skills will be used alongside new and emerging technologies to produce a hand-crafted planter.